oscarciceri/Applied-Machine-Learning-in-Python/README.md

 # Applied-Machine-Learning-in-Python
-This repository contain notebooks of simple Machine Learning models
+This repository contains notebooks of simple Machine Learning models